+That said, all the major car-rental agencies have a presence in New Orleans, at the airport and scattered around town.
+Rates vary widely according to company, demand, and when you book your reservation.
+Plan in advance, and shop around.
 You’ll pay a premium to pick up a rental at the airport, but it may be worth the convenience.
-If you’re stay is lengthy, weigh the difference between renting from a lower-cost, in-town location, and paying transportation costs to and from that cheaper locale.
+If your stay is lengthy, weigh the difference between renting from a lower-cost, in-town location vs. transfer costs to and from that cheaper locale.

-Streetcars run down the center of Canal Street and St. Charles, Carrollton, and Loyola avenues, requiring motorists to cross their paths frequently.
+Streetcars run down the center of Canal Street and St. Charles, Rampart, Carrollton, and Loyola avenues, requiring motorists to cross their paths frequently.
 Look both ways for streetcars, yield the right of way to them, and allow ample time to complete track crossings.
-They’ll brake between stops if you’re in their way, of course, but it’s best not to get stuck on the tracks and impede their progress.
+They’ll brake if you’re in their way, of course, but it’s best not to get stuck on the tracks and impede their progress.

 It is illegal to have an open container of alcohol, including “go cups,” in a moving car, and, of course, driving while under the influence of alcohol is a serious offense.

-The cab behemoth is United Cabs (www.unitedcabs.com; [tel] 504/524-9606).
-Nawlins Cab (a family breakaway from United) operates by smartphone app (www.nawlinscab.com; [tel] 504/522-9059) as does Carriage Cab, the slightly upscale sister to Checker and Yellow Cabs (www.neworleanscarriagecab.com; [tel] 504/207-7777).
-You can also hire a taxi for a few hours or day at negotiable hourly rates (usually in the mid-$30/hour rate), a hassle-free way to tour far-flung areas of the city.
+The cab behemoth is United Cabs; book by phone or the United Cab Passenger app (www.unitedcabs.com; 504/524-9606).
+There's also Carriage Cab, the slightly upscale sister to Checker and Yellow Cabs (www.neworleanscarriagecab.com; 504/207-7777).
+You can even hire a taxi for a few hours or day at negotiable hourly rates (usually around $30/hour), a hassle-free way to tour far-flung areas of the city.

 By City Bus

-Besides being a National Historic Landmark, the St. Charles Avenue streetcar is also a convenient, scenic, and fun way to get from downtown to Uptown and back.
+Besides being a National Historic Landmark, the St. Charles Avenue streetcar is also a convenient, scenic, and fun way to get from downtown to uptown and back.
 The iconic green cars click and clack for 6 1/2 miles 24 hours a day at frequent intervals and get crowded at school and business rush hours.
 Board at Canal and Carondelet streets (directly across Canal from Bourbon St. in the French Quarter) or anywhere along the line.

-The tracks wind beyond the point where St. Charles Avenue bends into Carrollton Avenue, ending at Palmer Park (Claiborne Avenue).
+The tracks wind beyond the point where St. Charles Avenue bends into Carrollton Avenue, ending at Palmer Park (Claiborne Ave.).
 The original cars run on the St. Charles line, so it’s not air-conditioned or wheelchair accessible (and it’s a big step up).
 All other lines have A/C and lifts.

 The Riverfront streetcar line runs the length of the French Quarter, from the Old Mint at Esplanade past the Convention Center to the Pontchartrain Expressway, with stops along the way.
 It runs daily 5:30am to 11:30pm, and is a great foot saver as you explore the riverfront.
 The spiffy, bright-red cars on the Canal Street line service two destinations.
-Check the sign on the front of the car: “Cemeteries” goes to several of the older cemeteries and runs daily 5am to 3am; “City Park” goes through Mid-City, to City Park/the New Orleans Museum of Art and Jazz Fest (expect jammed streetcars during Jazz Fest).
-The City Park route runs between 7am and 1:15am.
+Check the sign on the front of the car: “Cemeteries” goes to several of the older cemeteries and runs daily 5:30am to 4am; “City Park” goes through Mid-City, to City Park/the New Orleans Museum of Art and Jazz Fest (expect jammed streetcars during Jazz Fest).
+The City Park route runs between 5:15am and 11:35am.